TheDatumOrg/TSB-UAD/README.md

 <img width="500" src="./result/transform_local.png"/>

 ## Anomaly Detector
-We test ten algorithms in the module.
+We test eleven algorithms in the module.

 Below shows a result based on Autoencoder.